-Sustainable product design; occupational and environmental health; toxic chemical use reduction; life cycle assessment; chemical hazard assessment; chemical alternatives assessment; and safety of nanomaterials.
+Sustainable product design; green chemistry, safer solvent design; toxic chemical use reduction; life cycle assessment; chemical alternatives assessment; and safety of nanomaterials.

-Gregory Morose is a research manager for the Toxics Use Reduction Institute.
-The focus of his research for the past several years has been evaluating alternatives to toxic chemicals and materials used in products and manufacturing processes.
+The focus of Greg Morose's research for the past several years has been evaluating safer alternatives to toxic chemicals and materials used in products and manufacturing processes.
 He has developed an alternatives assessment methodology to evaluate the environmental, human health, technical performance, and financial considerations for companies transitioning to less toxic materials.
-He has conducted numerous alternatives assessments for products containing toxic materials such as: mercury, lead, phthalate plasticizers, radioactive materials, solvents, sealants with hexavalent chromium, and brominated flame retardants.
+He has conducted numerous alternatives assessments for products containing toxic materials such as: mercury, lead, phthalate plasticizers, radioactive materials, solvents, hexavalent chromium, phthalates, and brominated flame retardants.
 His research activities have been funded by diverse sources including: industry, state governments, federal government, United Nations and foundations.

-Greg has a bachelor's degree in mechanical engineering, a Master of Science in Environmental Studies, a Master of Business Administration, and a doctoral degree in cleaner production and pollution prevention.
+Greg has a Bachelor of Science degree in Mechanical Engineering, a Master of Science in Environmental Studies, a Master of Business Administration, and a doctoral degree in cleaner production and pollution prevention.
 Greg is also an ASQ certified Six Sigma Black Belt.